Impact of Strategic Sampling and Supervision Policies on Semi-supervised Learning: Method

-For selecting $n$ samples from the unlabelled set $X_U$, the labelled set selection module utilizes a pre-trained encoder $\theta_p$ which extracts the embedding for each of the samples in $X_U$.
-Using pre-trained models for feature extraction is a well-established practice in the area \cite{zhuang2020comprehensive}.
+Given the labelling budget of $n$ samples, the strategic sampling module aims to select the samples that provide the maximum final performance for the SSL method.
+For selecting $n$ samples from the unlabelled set $X_U$, the strategic sampling module utilizes a pre-trained encoder $\theta_p$, which extracts the embedding for each of the samples in $X_U$.
+Using pre-trained models for feature extraction is a well-established practice in the literature \cite{zhuang2020comprehensive}.
 In addition to exploring the final embeddings produced by the encoder, we also use the intermediate representations throughout our experiments.
 For each $x_i\in X_U$, the embedding $\hat{z_i}$ is generated as:

-The generated embeddings ${(\hat{z_i})_{i=1}^N}$ are then used as inputs to a clustering method $\mathbf{C}$ to form $n$ clusters.
-The clustering method returns ${(C_{LS}^i)_{i=1}^n}$ representing $n$ cluster centroids.
+Given the generated embeddings ${(\hat{z_i})_{i=1}^N}$, we utilize a clustering method to partition the embeddings into `n' distinctive clusters.
+Here, $n$ is the number of samples (annotation budget) we aim to select.
+The clustering method returns ${(C^i)_{i=1}^n}$ representing $n$ cluster centroids.
 Once the clusters are formed, a data point is selected from each of the clusters (total $n$ samples) to create the selected labelled set $X^{*}_L$.
-We use the euclidean distance to select the nearest sample to each of the cluster centers.
-Since clusters are formed by positioning similar samples together, selecting one sample (near the cluster center) from each cluster gives the most diverse set of samples to train the model.
-In this work, we use K-Means and Bisecting K-Means \cite{steinbach2000comparison} as the clustering algorithms.
-We also utilize the well-initialized versions known as K-Means++ and Bisecting K-Means++ to form better clusters.
+We use the Euclidean distance to select the nearest sample to each of the cluster centers.
+A visual illustration of the strategic sampling process is shown in Figure \ref{fig:cluters}.
+Since clusters are formed by positioning similar samples together, selecting one sample (near the cluster center) from each cluster results in a diverse set of samples to train the model with.